CrimsonSunrise/React-Native-Shared-Elements-Simple-Pokedex/readme.md

 ### Install dependencies

-This React App was created using the Expo-cli, therefore, you need to install it before opening the project.
+This React App was created using Expo-cli, therefore, you need to install it before opening the project.

 1. Install expo-cli